Joseph Magliocco: Commission plot

 In 1963, Joseph Bonanno, the head of the Bonanno crime family, made plans to assassinate several rivals on the Mafia Commission—bosses Tommy Lucchese, Carlo Gambino, and Stefano Magaddino, as well as Frank DeSimone.
 Bonanno sought Magliocco's support, and Magliocco readily agreed.
 Not only was he bitter from being denied a seat on the Commission, but Bonanno and Profaci had been close allies for over 30 years.
 Bonanno's audacious goal was to take over the Commission and make Magliocco his right hand man.

 Magliocco was assigned the task of killing Lucchese and Gambino, and gave the contract to one of his top hit men, Joseph Colombo.
 However, the opportunistic Colombo revealed the plot to its targets.
 The other bosses quickly realized that Magliocco could not have planned this himself.
-Remembering how close Bonanno was with Magliocco (and before him, Profaci), as well as their close ties through marriages, the other bosses concluded Bonanno was the real mastermind.
+Knowing how close Bonanno was with Magliocco (and before him, Profaci), as well as their close ties through marriages, the other bosses concluded Bonanno was the real mastermind.

 The Commission summoned Bonanno and Magliocco to explain themselves.
 Fearing for his life, Bonanno went into hiding in Montreal, leaving Magliocco to deal with the Commission.
 Badly shaken and in failing health, Magliocco confessed his role in the plot.
 The Commission spared Magliocco's life, but forced him to retire as Profaci family boss and pay a $50,000 fine.
-As a reward for turning on his boss, Colombo was awarded the Profaci family, which became the Colombo crime family.
+As a reward for turning on his boss, Colombo was awarded the Profaci family, which became known as the Colombo crime family.

+Personal life

+Magliocco lived on a six-acre waterfront estate in East Islip, New York.
+Magliocco's son, Ambrose Magliocco, was a capo in the Profaci crime family.
+Magliocco's second cousin and brother-in-law was Joseph Profaci himself, founder of the Profaci crime family.
+Magliocco was an in-law of consigliere and underboss Salvatore Mussachio, related by marriage to Buffalo crime family boss Stefano Magaddino, and uncle to the wife of Bonanno crime family founder Joseph Bonanno.

 Death

 On December 28, 1963, Joseph Magliocco died of a heart attack at Good Samaritan Hospital Medical Center in West Islip, New York.
 Magliocco is buried in Saint Charles Cemetery in Farmingdale, New York.

-In 1969, the authorities exhumed Magliocco's body to determine if he had been poisoned.
+In 1969, the authorities exhumed Magliocco's body to determine whether he had been poisoned.
 This action was taken based on FBI phone tapings in which DeCavalcante crime family boss Sam DeCavalcante suggested that Joseph Bonanno poisoned Magliocco.
 However, no traces of poison were found in the body and it was re-interred at Saint Charles.